keyes-timothy/med-pride/reports/outness_paper/outness_report.md

 context_recode <-
   c(
     "classmates_peers" = "To peers",
-    "labmates_coworkers_team" = "To lab-mates or team members", "mentors" = "To mentors",
+    "labmates_coworkers_team" = "To lab- and team-members",
+    "mentors" = "To mentors",
     "medical_school_app" = "On medical school application",
     "residency_app" = "On application to residency/post-doctoral studies"